Skip to main content

 What is the generic name?
 Wheat dextrin Psyllium

 What form(s) does the drug come in?
-Bulk powder and powder packets, oral and chewable tablets, gummies, and combination products of fiber with prebiotics and probiotics Bulk powder and powder packets, oral capsules, gummies, fiber thins (wafers), and combination products of fiber with prebiotics and probiotics
+Bulk powder and powder packets, chewable tablets, gummies, and combination products of fiber with prebiotics and probiotics Bulk powder and powder packets, oral capsules, gummies, fiber thins (wafers), and combination products of fiber with prebiotics and probiotics

 How long is the typical treatment?
 A few days to indefinite use A few days to indefinite use